jmaurojr/jmaurojr/README.md

 ### Hi there 👋

+I’m currently learning some QAs techs using Alura courses and talking with some friends.
+Just getting started in development and learning a log.

+I’m looking to collaborate on software test or in software development.

+⚡ Fun fact: I´m a boy scout. (once a scout always a scout).

 <!--
 **jmaurojr/jmaurojr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.